abhayastudios/nativescript-zeroconf/README.md

         }
       }
     });

+    this.zeroconf.startServiceDiscovery();
 ```

-Tip: have a look at the demo project for an example implementatation
+Tip: have a look at the demo project for an example implementation

 ## API